tori-hotaru/Malmo-Minecraft-humanlike-boss--option-critic/README.md

 About Malmo platform: https://github.com/microsoft/malmo

-I also put some articles in this it which include my through.(The article is writed with Japanese, maybe I will translate into English)
+I also put some articles in this it which include my through.(The article is writed with Japanese and Chinese, maybe I will translate into English)